ChrisCodesThings/color-looks-like-rgba/README.md

 A nice orange colour in HSL turns green as RGB, while brown as RGB turns green as HSL!

-As you can see, while there are differences in the allowed range for each value, there is also a lot of crossover.
-RGBA values are also often valid HSL values and vice versa, but they translate to very different colours.
+As you can see, while there are differences in the allowed range for each value, there is also a lot of crossover which produce very different colours.

 ### See...
 - [Install/Usage](#install "Install and Usage")